-Auditor's Responsibilities for the Audit of the Financial Statements
+for the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SSAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-As part of an audit in accordance with SSAs, we exercise professional judgement and maintain professional scepticism throughout the audit.
+sonable assurance about whether the financial statements as a whole are free from material misstatement, whether due auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that e with SSAs will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and dually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the with SSAs, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also:

-- Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the Group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation. - Obtain sufficient and appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express an opinion on the consolidated financial statements.
+- of material misstatement of the financial statements, whether due to fraud or error, design and perform audit ose risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of tatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, presentations, or the override of internal control. - nternal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, pressing an opinion on the effectiveness of the Group's internal control. - of accounting policies used and the reasonableness of accounting estimates and related disclosures made by ness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, ty exists related to events or conditions that may cast significant doubt on the Group's ability to continue as a going a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the h disclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to ort.
+However, future events or conditions may cause the Group to cease to continue as a going concern.

+tion, structure and content of the financial statements, including the disclosures, and whether the financial statements nsactions and events in a manner that achieves fair presentation.

+audit evidence regarding the financial information of the entities or business activities within the Group to express ed financial statements.
 We are responsible for the direction, supervision and performance of the Group audit.
-We remain solely responsible for our audit opinion.